fieryhenry/ExampleEditorLocale/README.md

 1. Fork this repo
 2. Edit the `locale.json` file
-3. Edit the .properties files in the `files` folder (the names of the files don't matter)
+3. Edit the .properties files in the `files` folder (the names of the files and the folders they are contained in don't matter)
 4. Install [git](https://git-scm.com/downloads)
 5. In the editor, go to `Edit config` -> `Language` -> `Add Locale`
 6. Enter the URL of your forked repo (with the `.git` at the end)